-Left-hander Jerry Blevins, Mets finalize $6.5M,...
+Left-Hander Jerry Blevins, Mets Finalize $6.5M,...

 - News Article

-... agreement to be finalized.
-Right-hander Ferando Salas, another member of the Mets bullpen last year, also agreed to a deal with the Mets last week that is in ...
+... ight-hander Ferando Salas, another member of the Mets bullpen last year, also agreed to a deal with the Mets last week that is in ...

 Tweets